MarkBorcherding/figment/README.md

 ## Usage

-    figlet This is amazing | figment
+    figlet This is awesome | figment

 ![](/screenshots/before_after.png)